exploratory-io/book/viz/wordcloud.md

 ![](images/wordcloud-config.png)

-### Rotated Text Ratio (0-1)
-This controls the ratio of words displayed vertically (90 degree rotation).
+* Rotated Text Ratio (0-1) - This controls the ratio of words displayed vertically (90 degree rotation).
 For example, if you set 0.5 half of the words are displayed vertically.

-### Minimum Frequency for Words
-Words whose frequency is below this Minimum Frequency will not be plotted.
+* Min Frequency for Words - Words whose frequency is below this Minimum Frequency will not be plotted.

-### Maximum Number of Words
-Maximum number of words to be plotted. least frequent terms dropped
+* Max Number of Words - Maximum number of words to be plotted. least frequent terms dropped

-### Word Size Range
-The range (between Minimum Value and Maximum Value) of the size of the words.
+* Word Size Range - You can set the minimum and maximum size of the word size.
+Note that this is not a font size, but the size of the "word".